-Canada: Carbon and helium ion treatment planning, proton Wobbling, proton Line Scanning, BNCT planning, the Microdosimetric Kinetic Model and ablation therapy are not available in Canada for regulatory reasons.
-These features are controlled by licenses and these licenses (rayCarbonPhysics, rayHeliumPhysics, rayWobbling, rayLineScanning, rayBoron, rayMKM and rayAblation) are not available in Canada.
+Canada: Carbon and helium ion treatment planning, proton Wobbling, proton Line Scanning, BNCT planning and the Microdosimetric Kinetic Model are not available in Canada for regulatory reasons.
+These features are controlled by licenses and these licenses (rayCarbonPhysics, rayHeliumPhysics, rayWobbling, rayLineScanning, rayBoron and rayMKM) are not available in Canada.
 In Canada, machine learning models for dose prediction must be cleared by Health Canada prior to clinical use.
 Deep Learning Segmentation is limited to Computed Tomography imaging in Canada.